 We have chapter meetings once a week, which last about 2 hours.
 These are the only events that happen every week; however, there will be other events throughout the quarter that you may be required to attend, such as devotional events, study parties, ceremonies, and other miscellaneous events.
 You will also have to complete 5 service hours by the end of each quarter, which can be achieved through ADX-sponsored service events or any other service opportunities that you may have outside of the sorority.
 This may sound like a lot, but all of the events we have are put on so that we can get to know each other on a deeper level, have some fun, and support each other in everyday life.

 Are you involved in any philanthropy?

 Each Alpha Delta Chi chapter chooses its own philanthropy in the community its located.
-As of Spring Quarter 2017 our official philanthropy is Safehouse Denver, a local nonprofit that serves survivors of domestic violence and their children.
+As of Fall Quarter 2021 our official philanthropy is Safehouse Denver, a local nonprofit that serves survivors of domestic violence and their children.
 To learn more about Safehouse Denver, please Click Here.
 We also volunteer at a variety of other nonprofits.
 Additionally, each quarter we vote to choose an organization to which to tithe.